Summary of Pertinent Points of Local Runway Safety Committee Meeting 09/10/25

 New WhatsApp group to be created for the LRSC since the old one was no longer being monitored.
 Members were encouraged to report any hazards or safety concerns in between meetings, using this forum.

 Taxiway lights for Echo are being actively pushed for by the airport manager who understands the necessity.
-However, the acquisition is delayed by the government organization approval and procurement process.
+Currently undergoing the government organization approval and procurement process.
 No time span set for completion.

-Maintenance is still being carried out on the apron, in particular by oneoperator, despite reprimands and warnings.
-Concern about the amount of FOD being generated by this non permitted activity.
+Maintenance being carried out on the apron is still causing concern about the amount of FOD being generated by this non permitted activity.

-Awareness of emergency and fire procedures by general airport staff was found to be severely lacking and a retraining program was ordered by the airport manager.
+A retraining program on emergency and fire procedures for general airport staff was was ordered by the airport manager.

 A demonstration of the newly procured wildlife and bird scaring equipment was given to the committee by the wildlife control officer.
 Equipment consists of a laser pointer, snake capture tools and bird call sirens affixed to the vehicle.